 Studies meeting specific criteria

-Chart review studies that only involve the use of data, documents, records
+Chart review studies that only involve the use of data, documents, records.
+Minimal risk studies only.

 Single IRB (sIRB)